SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 ## Browser Refresh

 When you refresh the browser, the product configuration is reset to the default configuration.
 You therefore have to reconfigure your products after reloading the page.

-## Saved Cart

-The saved cart feature is generally supported with the Configurable Products integration.
-A saved cart can contain a configurable product and can be activated.
-After the cart is activated, the configuration can be accessed and edited.
-Note, however, that as long as the saved cart is not activated, the configuration of the configurable product cannot be displayed.

 ## Unsupported Features